mccanne/sharkfest/README.md

 * A pivot from Zeek/security to Zed/data
     * how we realized the data model inspired by Zeek TSV was so fundamental

+## The Takeaway

+It's hard to make things easy...

+* A _gentle slope_ throughout
+* Lightweight, desktop-scale to large and more complex cloud deployment
+* Things just work

+We spend a lot of time fussing over the details, so if you find something complicated or suprising, let us know and we'll try to fix!

 ## The Bifurcation of Search and Analytics

 * Search: OpenSearch, Elastic, Splunk